Generic Name: Chlorambucil (klor-AM-byoo-sil)

 Trade Name: Leukeran®

-For which conditions is this drug approved?
-Chlorambucil is FDA approved for the treatment of chronic lymphocytic leukemia and malignant lymphomas including lymphosarcoma, giant follicular lymphoma, and Hodgkin’s disease.
+For which conditions is Leukeran approved for?
+Leukeran is FDA approved for the treatment of chronic lymphocytic leukemia and malignant lymphomas including lymphosarcoma, giant follicular lymphoma, and Hodgkin’s disease.
 Chlorambucil is not intended to produce a cure in any of these cancers but to produce a clinical benefit.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

 What is the mechanism of action?
 Chlorambucil belongs to a group of drugs referred to as alkylating agents.
 Chlorambucil produces anti-cancer effects by causing a chemical reaction that damages the DNA in a cell.
 The DNA damage caused by chlorambucil results in cellular death.

-How is chlorambucil typically given (administered)?
-Chlorambucil is a coated tablet given by mouth.
+How is Leukeran typically given (administered)?
+Leukeran is a coated tablet given by mouth.
 The precise dose and scheduling of chlorambucil depends on the condition being treated, the particular treatment regimen being used, the overall health of the patient and the tolerance of therapy by the patient.

 How are patients typically monitored?
 Patients will usually have scheduled meetings with their healthcare provider while they are being treated with chlorambucil.
 Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, such as the kidneys and liver.
 Patients may also undergo physical examinations, scans or other measures to assess side effects and response to therapy.
 Patients will also be assessed for skin reactions, such as rash, as this can be indicative of progression to more serious side effects.
 Patients who experience any skin reactions should contact their healthcare provider immediately.
 Lung function may also be assessed, as damage to lungs may occur, although this is uncommon.
 Patients who experience difficulty breathing or shortness of breath should contact their healthcare provider.

-What are the common (occur in 30% or more of patients) side effects of treatment with chlorambucil?
+What are the common (occur in 30% or more of patients) side effects of treatment with Leukeran?

 • Low white blood cell levels – increases risk of infection